-Fiscal 2023 Compensation.
+Fiscal 2024 Compensation

-The following table sets forth the compensation of the Company's non-management directors for fiscal 2023.
-As executive officers, Mr. Richey and Mr. Sayler did not receive any additional compensation for their services as directors; their compensation is described under Proposal 2: Advisory Vote on Executive Compensation beginning on page 21.
+The following table sets forth the compensation of the Company's non-management directors for fiscal 2024, including former director James M Stolze, who retired at the February 2024 Annual Meeting.
+Ms. Conner did not begin her service as a director until October 2025 and therefore received no compensation for fiscal 2024.
+As an executive officer, Mr. Sayler did not receive any additional compensation for his service as a director; his compensation is described under Proposal 2: Advisory Vote on Executive Compensation beginning on page 23.